lexicond/gov_tech_aggregator/README.md

 The Prime Minister wants to ensure that we are making the most of international GovTech!
 In this exercise, you'll be asked to scan international AI codebases using your AI and scanning skills.

-This technical assessment can involves analyzing Government GitHub repositories using methods of your choice, we're open to any approach that demonstrates your capabilities, however, we have provided you with a python pre-built notebook that provides some initial results.
+This technical assessment can involve analysing Government GitHub repositories using methods of your choice, we're open to any approach that demonstrates your capabilities, however, we have provided you with a python pre-built notebook that provides some initial results.

 ## Potential Opportunities
 The choice of AI opportunity to pursue is yours!
-Some potential topics that you could investigate are the below:
+Some potential topics that you could investigate are below:

 - What are specific projects that i.AI can use or collaborate with?
 What would be the next steps?
 - Are there areas of duplication?
 Where can we make efficiencies by deduplicating across the world?